sixeyed/dak4.net/slides/sections/metrics-runtime.md

 - errors: `http_request_duration_seconds{code="500"}`
 - saturation: based on `dotnet_total_memory_bytes` and `process_cpu_seconds_total`

-> You can get the same effect using an exporter utility for legacy apps, without code changes.
+> You can get the same effect using an exporter sidecar for legacy apps, without code changes